thomasfinstad/terraform-provider-vyos-rolling/docs/resources/firewall_ipv6_output_filter.md

 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
   Firewall
+  ⯯
+  IPv6 firewall
+  ⯯
+  IPv6 output firewall
+  ⯯
-  ⯯IPv6 firewall⯯IPv6 output firewall⯯IPv6 firewall output filter
+  IPv6 firewall output filter
 ---

 # vyos_firewall_ipv6_output_filter (Resource)